KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 ## 3. Learning Design Strategies

 ### Instructional Design Strategy
-The learning path is structured using Bloom's Taxonomy as a cognitive scaffold, progressively building from foundational understanding to higher-order skills like evaluation and creation.
+The learning path is structured using Bloom's Taxonomy as a cognitive scaffold, progressively building from foundational understanding to higher-order skills like evaluation and creation (Krathwohl, 2002).

 This layered design includes:
 - **Concept Reinforcement**: Building foundational understanding (e.g., mean vs. median, descriptive vs. inferential statistics)